 The goal of sinus surgery is to reduce the inflammation of the sinuses to improve drainage and treat sinusitis.
 Sinus surgery is often performed in addition other sinus treatments including medication and nasal sprays or rinses.
 Dr. Berrios will discuss necessary care and treatments after sinus surgery.

 The narrow sinus passages that need to be treated are usually determined before endoscopic sinus surgery.
 During the surgery, a small telescope is used to view the nose and sinuses.
 The sinus channels that are blocked are then enlarged by the removal of obstructive or abnormal sinus tissues.
 The nasal septum can be straightened as well.
 With your sinus passages opened, sinus infections are reduced because fluid is able to drain naturally.

 In some cases, the endoscopic sinus surgery may be done using image guidance technology.
 CT scans are combined with real-time information to help sinus surgeons navigate through the sinus passages.
 This provides a more precise visual of the surgical procedure and reduces the risk of damaging the eye, brain, or arteries.

 Another procedure commonly done to open the nasal passages is Balloon Sinuplasty.
 During this minimally invasive sinus procedure, the narrowed sinuses are expanded with a balloon.
 The balloon is first positioned in the blocked sinus passage and then inflated to widen the walls of your sinuses.
 After the balloon is removed, your sinuses are able to drain and the sinusitis is usually treated successfully.

 Do you have sinusitis symptoms?

-Schedule an appointment with Gulfcoast Ear, Nose & Throat Associates to see if sinus surgery could treat your blocked sinuses or sinusitis.
+Schedule an appointment with Gulfcoast Ear, Nose & Throat Associates in the Palm Harbor and Tampa, FL area to see if sinus surgery could treat your blocked sinuses or sinusitis.